fiksn/dlc-intro/dlc.md

 Olivia has no incentive to publish the results, it is only her reputation that suffers.

 She must use a random k each time.
-Using the same k twice - she loses her private key.
+Using the same k twice - she loses her private key (which might lead to loss of funds locked in some sort of fidelity bond).

 If must be possible to enumerate all possible outcomes in advance (for price this can get messy).
 You can then use a certain discretization.

 Only one outcome can win (or none), if there are combinations you need to create a power-set.
 (User can still bet on multiple outcomes, but care has to be taken by peers if that creates a sure bet).

-E.g. Bob woudn't sign Alice a bet on "heads" and then also "tails", since he knows this way he will just lose his money.
+E.g. Bob woudn't sign Alice a bet on "heads" and then also "tails", since he knows this way he will just lose money.

 #### Usages